astronautlabs/jwt/README.md

 # @/jwt

+> This library is **Alpha quality** in the `0.0.x` series (no automatic updates
+> by semver).
+Please take caution if you choose to use it, and do not use it
+> in production.
+We welcome PRs for fixes, features and general improvements.

 A simple isomorphic JWT library (works in browser and Node.js) with support for signing and verifying JWTs using the `HS256` and `RS256` algorithms.